 Retail Price: $14.98

-The Human Factor was directed by Edward Dmytryk whose films include The Caine Mutiny, Raintree County and Bluebeard.
-Dmytryk directs is tight and focused as the action is fast and he holds on for just the right amount of time during more emotional moments.
-Another one of the films strongest assets is Ennio Morricone’s evocative score the perfectly matches the action and moods as they happen.
-The films weakest link is the screenplay which leaves a lot things unexplained like the killers motivation for knocking off Kinsdale’s family.
+The Human Factor was directed by Edward Dmytryk, whose other notable films include, The Caine Mutiny, Raintree County and Bluebeard.
+Dmytryk direction is tight and focused as the action is fast and he holds on for just the right amount of time during more emotional moments.
+Another one of the films strongest assets is Ennio Morricone’s evocative score that perfectly matches the action and moods as they happen.
+The films weakest link is the screenplay.
+Which leaves a lot things unexplained like the killers motivation for knocking off Kinsdale’s family.
 Overall The Human Factor travels a road that has been traveled many times over.
-If you like films that often defy logic and have non stop action then this film is for you.
+So if you like films that often defy logic and have non stop action, then this film is for you.

 The Human Factor is presented in an anamorphic widescreen that preserves the films original 1.85:1 aspect ratio.
 The image looks clean and sharp as it remains stable throughout.
 Colors look nicely saturated and flesh tones look natural.

 This release comes with one audio option a Dolby Digital mono in English.
 The audio is free of any major sound defects and dialog is clear.
 Morricone’s score blends perfectly with the rest of the mix.
 Removable English subtitles have been included.

 Extras for this release include a T.V. spot and a stills gallery.
 The main extra for this release is a twenty six minute interview with George Kennedy titled The Kennedy Factor: an Interview with George Kennedy.
 He discusses how he got into acting, working with Edward Dmytryk and working on The Human Factor.
 Kennedy has a lucid memory, which includes a humorous tale about a seven course dinner.